timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - I carefully monitor the precise timing of when Yellow Jammer adopts a fully in-bounds and upright position, and when Black #5 adopts a down/OOB position.
             - I determined that Yellow Jammer cut Black #5 before losing their superior position advantage.
-            - After using a a non-standard hand signal to indicate Black #5 lost their superior position advantage over Yellow Jammer, I turned my attention to Yellow Jammer to determine if they were ceding their cut.
+            - After using a non-standard hand signal to indicate Black #5 lost their superior position advantage over Yellow Jammer, I turned my attention to Yellow Jammer to determine if they were ceding their cut.
             - When I observed Yellow Jammer requesting a call-off without apparently attempting to cede their cut, I issued a cut penalty to Yellow Jammer.
             - The Yellow team used their official review to request that we rescind the cut penalty on their jammer, and I was able to describe the timing of what I observed sufficiently to support the HR's decision to allow the cut call to stand.